cappyking/Django-Based-Elevator-Control/README.md

 ### Notes for Developer/Assumptions made:
 - The project is recommended to be run in a Linux Ubuntu OS.
-- The project was testing in Postman using both FormData and RawJSON.
+- The project was tested in Postman using both FormData and RawJSON and it is recommended that the project is tested there.
 - The project makes an assumption that, on each floor, there will be individual call buttons for each elevator in the system.
 - It is also assumed that the number of floors are to be requested by the user.
 - Lastly, it is assumed that no simulation system was to built to show movement of the lift.